evilayet/evilayet/README.md

 <br/>

-This endpoint returns a specific province `given by parameter.`
+> This endpoint returns a specific province `by the given parameter.`

 ### Sample Request 2